mate-academy/react_clock/README.md

 - Use class component
 - Start the timer only when the component is added to the page (`componentDidMount`)
 - Update the `state` every second using `setInterval`
-- Save timerId to stop it later
+-    timerId to stop it later
     ```js
     this.timerId = setInterval(your code here);
     ```